 How are MMA odds determined?

-That’s why books hate when a big favorite wins, because they lose big.
-UFC and MMA betting odds certainly aren’t determined on the gut feel of a sports predicting genius.
+That’s why sportsbooks hate it when a heavy favorite wins—they lose a lot of money.
+UFC and MMA betting odds aren’t based on gut feelings or wild guesses.

 In the case of MMA future bets — like 2021 UFC middleweight champion — odds makers will look at previous fights, form, injuries, weather forecasts, even a fighter’s strengths and weaknesses to determine the odds.
 It isn’t that simple of course, algorithms and other nerdy stuff go into it, but this gives you an idea.